Certificate of Authority Instructions

 This application provides a detailed explanation of California's admission requirements, along with instructions designed to assist you with preparing and submitting the necessary documentation.
 California's review process consists of a comprehensive and detailed legal and financial review of the applicant's business.
 While our review is thorough, you will find the department's streamlined application process enables us to complete our review in as quickly as ninety days.

 All applicants are also expected to be familiar with the insurance laws of California.
-Please see Section V for information about how to obtain a copy of the California Insurance Code and the California Code of Regulations.
+Please see Section V: Referrals to Other Agencies & Resources for information about how to obtain a copy of the California Insurance Code and the California Code of Regulations.

-If you have any questions about our admission process, please contact the department's Corporate Affairs Bureau by mailing your questions to the bureau at 45 Fremont Street, 24th Floor, San Francisco, CA 94105, or by calling (415) 538-4035.
+If you have any questions about our admission process, please contact the department's Corporate Affairs Bureau by mailing your questions to the bureau at 1901 Harrison Street, 6th Floor, Oakland, CA 94612, or by calling (415) 538-4035.
 We recommend you contact the department with any questions prior to submitting your application.